Northern and Southern dynasties: Background

+Very few of the Sixteen Kingdoms came close to unifying the north, and even the Former Qin dynasty that managed to do so in 376 swiftly disintegrated less than a decade after their defeat at the Battle of Feishui in 383.
+The Eastern Jin launched several expeditions to reclaim their loss territory, but fell short due to internal strife and conflicting interests among the ruling elites.
+Eventually, the commander, Liu Yu (Emperor Wu of Liu Song) ended the Eastern Jin after he seized the throne from Emperor Gong of Jin and founded the Liu Song dynasty in 420, officially beginning the Northern and Southern dynasties period.
+The Sixteen Kingdoms era also came to an end in 439, after the Northern Wei dynasty, founded by the Tuoba tribe of Xianbei ethnicity, conquered the last of the Sixteen Kingdoms and ruled over a unified northern China for roughly a century.

 Northern dynasties

-The Northern dynasties began in 439 when the Northern Wei conquered the Northern Liang and united Northern China.
+The Northern dynasties began in 439 when the Northern Wei conquered the Northern Liang and united the north.
 It ended in 589 when the Sui dynasty conquered the Chen dynasty.
 It can be divided into three time periods — the Northern Wei, the Eastern and Western Weis, and the Northern Qi and Northern Zhou.
 The Northern, Eastern, and Western Weis as well as the Northern Zhou were established by the Xianbei people, while the Northern Qi was established by a Xianbei-influenced ethnic Han.

 In the north, local ethnic Han gentry clans responded to the chaos by constructing fortified villages.
 These clans would then carve de facto fiefs out of these highly cohesive family-based self-defense communities.
 Lesser peasant families would work for the dominant clan as tenants or serfs.
 The chaos also allowed these Han gentry families to avoid government service before the Northern Wei court launched the sinicization movement.
 Northern gentry were therefore highly militarized as compared to their refined southern counterparts, and this distinction persisted well into the Sui and Tang dynasties centuries later.